binary-banter/binary-banter.github.io/content/game-of-life.md

 This basic implementation was already quite fast, but this was definitely not the fastest it could go.
 We started experimenting using different techniques and benchmarked them using [criterion](https://crates.io/crates/criterion) in order to determine what works and doesn't work.
+Benchmarking is important because the performance effect that a change to the code may have is sometimes very unpredictable, *especially* when working with GPUs.

 In the following subsections we will discuss the techniques that worked:
 * Multi-step simulation
 * Use shared memory (also called local memory)